 - Shred the zucchini, wrap it in a cloth and squeeze out extra water.
 I get varying amounts depending on the zucchini's age, etc. I also blend up my shredded zucchini into a watery pulp using my Blendtec.
 This is not necessary, but at the time I wanted to fully hide all green specs from suspicious family members, haha.

 - Add the lemon juice to the milk and set aside for 5 minutes.
 This is to activate the milk to help the cake rise.
 Use apple cider vinegar if you don't have lemon juice.
 Lime juice won't work, just FYI.

 Make the Batter

-Pour the contents of the smaller bowl (wet) into the larger bowl (dry) and blend together with a hand-blender or spoon.
+- Pour the contents of the medium bowl (wet) into the larger bowl (dry) and blend together with a hand-blender or whisk or spoon.
 Don't over stir or the mixture will not bake properly.

 - Tap on counter to remove air bubbles - this batter seems to hold air bubbles easily, maybe it's my mixer.

-I frosted mine with a melted chocolate bar, but you can use your own frosting, or don't frost, it is so moist, it can be eaten without it for more nutritional value.
+- As I said, I frosted mine with melted chocolate chips, but you can use your own frosting, or don't frost, it is so moist and dense, it can be eaten without it for more nutritional value.